Schemas

 prim_tftype_type : Tf.Type = Usd.SchemaRegistry.GetTypeFromName(prim_type_name)

-# Use it to define a new variabile (get its python class with `pythonClass`)
+# Use it to define a new variable (get its python class with `pythonClass`)

 # which points to the same Cube prim instance